Need to talk? Call 1800 882 436.

 You can find out if you are having a multiple birth when you have an ultrasound.

-Extra care during a multiple pregnancy
+What extra care will I need during a multiple pregnancy?

 You will need extra medical care throughout your pregnancy.
 Choose an experienced doctor and medical support team that is right for you.